dnr/craft/notes.md

     - specifically see:
       - src/view/reviewCommentController.ts around line 722
       - src/github/pullRequestModel.ts around lines 689, 722, 785
+      - src/github/queriesShared.gql - all the GraphQL queries and mutations
     - use this in addition to the graphql api reference to see how actual working code uses it

+- **GraphQL API notes** (see `github.go`, `debugsend.go`):
+  - **Fetching PR data**:
+    - Single query gets PR metadata + first page of reviewThreads, comments, reviews
+    - All connections use cursor-based pagination (`first: 100, after: $cursor`)
+    - Must paginate: reviewThreads, issueComments, reviews, and comments within each thread
+    - For nested pagination (comments in thread), use `node(id: $threadId)` query
+    - No `since` filter on reviewThreads/comments - must fetch all and diff locally
+    - `DatabaseID` fields can exceed int32, use `int64` in Go
+  - **Creating comments** (mutations):
+    - All comments must be part of a review (pending or submitted)
+    - Flow: `addPullRequestReview` → add comments → `submitPullRequestReview`
+    - `addPullRequestReviewThread`: creates new thread, takes `pullRequestReviewId`
+    - `addPullRequestReviewComment`: replies to existing comment, requires `pullRequestReviewId` and `inReplyTo` (node ID, not database ID)
+    - `submitPullRequestReview`: takes `event` = COMMENT, APPROVE, or REQUEST_CHANGES
+    - Check for existing pending review before creating new one (user can only have one)
+  - **Gotchas**:
+    - Review comments must be within 3 lines of the diff (GitHub restriction)
+    - `githubv4` input structs use pointers for optional fields
+    - `githubv4.ID` is an interface, assign with `githubv4.ID(stringValue)`

 - **Comment Header Format**:
   - Light structured format with key/value fields